 - Problematic wildlife.
 We found no reports of bear/human food conflicts.
 Rodents may be an issue at high-use campsites.

 - Remoteness.
-A road is never more than a few miles away, but this is a lightly inhabited area — we will not have cell service, and we’re several hours from the nearest medical facilities.
+A road is never more than a few miles away, but this is a lightly inhabited area — cell service is spotty, and we’re several hours from the nearest medical facilities.
+These areas are popular with backpackers, but not as popular as destinations closer to the I-95 corridor like Shenandoah National Park.

 Backpacking gear list: West Virginia in May